Looking Closely at the Growth Curve for Applied Materials Inc. (AMAT)

-Applied Materials Inc. (NASDAQ:AMAT) went up by 4.09% from its latest closing price compared to the recent 1-year high of $146.00.
-The company’s stock price has collected -6.11% of loss in the last five trading sessions.
-Barron’s reported on 05/14/21 that PTSD Sufferers Might Have a New Treatment
+Applied Materials Inc. (NASDAQ:AMAT) went down by -1.27% from its latest closing price compared to the recent 1-year high of $146.00.
+The company’s stock price has collected 3.07% of gains in the last five trading sessions.
+MarketWatch.com reported on 05/20/21 that Applied Materials reports record sales as chip shortage boosts equipment business

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.